-Hi, I’m Kassie—aka Five Foot Short/5footshort (FFS)—a designer, editor, and storyteller.
-At just five feet tall, the name is a playful nod to my height and a reflection of my creative roots in film.
+Hi, I’m Kassie—aka Five Foot Short/5footshort (FFS)—a designer and visual storyteller.
+At just five feet tall, 5footshort is a playful nod to my height and a reflection of my creative roots in film.
 FFS also doubles as a cheeky film-inspired acronym: Frame.
 Focus.
 Story.
 Because every great project starts with the right frame, sharp focus, and a compelling story.
 My style blends clean, intentional design with an eye for emotion, rhythm, and clarity—whether I'm working on branding, motion graphics/video editing, publications or digital assets.

-With over seven years of professional experience, I specialize in transforming complex ideas into intuitive, human-centered designs.
+With over a decade of professional experience, I specialize in transforming complex ideas into intuitive, human-centered designs.
 My design approach is collaborative and purpose-driven.
-It’s not about personal style—it’s about understanding people, uncovering their needs, and creating solutions that are clear, effective, and visually engaging.
+It’s not about personal style, it’s about understanding people, uncovering their needs, and creating solutions that are clear, effective, and visually engaging.

 This portfolio offers just a glimpse of my work and the value I bring.
 Take a look around—I hope you enjoy what you see and that we create something meaningful together!